Aged Rum

 Silver medal

-A brief history of rum in the Americas.
+A brief history of rum.

 During the 18th century, the 159 distilleries in New England produced huge quantities of quality rum from molasses shipped to the colonies from the islands.
 More rum was made in Colonial America than in the Caribbean, and rum became the colonists' most popular spirit.
 Twelve million gallons of rum were consumed annually by the early colonists.
 After the Revolution, as the trading of molasses was restricted by the British, Americans switched to home-grown products such as corn and grain.
 The American whiskey industry was born, and whiskey replaced rum as the tipple of choice.
 Most New England distillers closed shop, but rum production continued in the Caribbean, shipping most of the product to Europe.